JakeCooper/malcolm/README.md

 # Malcolm

-Malcolm is a very small, dynamic reverse proxy backend by Redis and written in Go
+Malcolm is a very small, dynamic reverse proxy backed by Redis and written in Go

 You tell Malcolm a mapping, it'll store it and a proxy'd connection